-Review by Tony Attwood
+Review by Tony Attwood, updated August 2018.

-This is a three chord fast blues song which is either a surreal combination of odd images, or a song that says, “life is complex, don’t try to tie it down.
+But what have we learned from such a critique.
+Bob Dylan presents us with a three chord fast blues song which is either a surreal combination of odd images, or a song that says, “life is complex, don’t try to tie it down.
 We are made up of a thousand combinations of emotions, experiences and feelings.
 We are the inheritors of both our history and of the everyday around us.
 The song is a reflection of the chaotic world around us.”

-So how you see this song is up to you, the listener.
+From which thought we might decide, how you see this song is up to you, the listener.
 You can see it as a post-modernist combination of images from the past and present, or as just a collection of random references.
 It is as much about anything as a Dali painting of bendy clocks is about anything, or it is about the history of the blues, or it is about September 11th, and who said a song had to be about one thing – or come to that anything?

 There are in fact so many visions encapsulated in this song – maybe deliberately maybe by chance.
 Here’s just a few